Diagnosis And Treatment Of Glioblastoma

 The prognosis of a glioblastoma is usually 11-18 months, but varies on a case by case basis.

-Chemotherapy is prescribed alongside radiation therapy, and is also taken post that for around 6 months.
+Chemotherapy is prescribed alongside radiation therapy, and is also administered further for around 6 months.

 POTENTIAL RISKS & SIDE EFFECTS